 Communication

-Likewise, having the CB radio on, and set to channel 19 will ensure that you are notified of the aforementioned situations, miles ahead of time, giving you extra time to plan, and react.
-Furthermore, developing relationships at all levels of your job, with your company contacts like your dispatcher, customers, and other drivers is fundamental to your success.
+Likewise, having the CB radio on and set to channel 19 will ensure that you are notified of the aforementioned situations miles ahead of time, giving you extra time to plan and react.
+Furthermore, developing relationships at all levels of your job with your company contacts like your dispatcher, customers, and other drivers is fundamental to your success.
 And don’t forget, being able to speak and write in a way that conveys the message tactfully without disturbing relationships is paramount.

 Organization

 A successful truck driving career demands organization.
 You won’t make it very far in this field without it.
-Everyday on the job is a complex balancing act held together through strict organizational ability.
-Everything from keeping your logbook up to date, to keeping track of all receipts and expenses, and maintaining regulatory paperwork such as IFTA, insurance, and other permits, in the event an officer or weigh station personnel need access to these items.
+Every day on the job is a complex balancing act held together through strict organizational ability.
+Everything from keeping your logbook up to date to keeping track of all receipts and expenses and maintaining regulatory paperwork such as IFTA, insurance, and other permits, in the event an officer or weigh station personnel need access to these items.

 Discipline